wbailey/claws/README.md

 claws --init
 ```

-Read more about the configuration file in [wiki post](https://github.com/wbailey/claws/wiki/Configuration-file)
+Read more about the configuration file in this [wiki post](https://github.com/wbailey/claws/wiki/Configuration-file)

 ### Usage